 Supporting Your Child’s Mental Health

-Basing our research on psychology and parenting experts, we have created a list of ways that parents can support their child’s mental health in these uncertain times.
+Mental health is important for people of every age, including children.
+Several factors can affect a child’s mental health, including family stress, medical problems, traumatic events, and more.
+Basing our research on psychology and parenting experts, we have created a list of seven ways parents can support their child’s mental health.

 - Feelings of sadness or hopelessness

 - Drastic changes in eating or sleeping